 - Every time your tests run you will be collecting data about possible vulnerabilities

-- You could go further now and inspect the zaproxy results via the REST API consuming JSON or XML in your jenkins pipeline in fact stopping whole deployments from happening.
+- You could go further now and inspect the zaproxy results via the REST API consuming JSON or XML in your CI pipeline in fact stopping whole deployments from happening.
 You can take a less radical approach and get the information in plain HTML.
-Below for example we extract all the alerts in HTML for http://google.com (none ;-).
+Below for example we extract all the alerts in HTML obtained while passively browsing http://google.com.
 It is assumed that you have run '/opt/zap/zap.sh -daemon' which allows to access from http:/zap base URL the REST API:

 - Do not forget to restart the proxy after vulnerabilities are fixed or stop and start it automatically before the tests are run so you effectively collect the latest vulnerabilities only